jvhbv/fire-red-rng-calculator/README.md

 One of the useful things I find about the .NET framework console applications is that there is no installation needed for the actual application, although you must have [.NET 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed in order to run the application.
 You can get direct downloads to the executable without having to manually compile it on the [releases](https://github.com/jvhbv/fire-red-rng-calculator/releases) page as more versions get released with more features and bug fixes.

-## Contribution

-As-is, this software is created solely by me.
-If you would like to contribute by adding ideas, knowledge, bug fixes, or want to modify the source code for your own use, you are welcome to.
-Pull requests are welcome, and if you find bugs that have not already been reported, you can open a [new issue](https://github.com/jvhbv/fire-red-rng-calculator/issues) to let me know about it.
-If you modify and publish the source code, make sure to follow the guidelines of the [GNU GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/) license, and aside from that, all ideas are welcome so I can make this program be as great as it can be.
-If you want information regarding documentation and explanations on specific parts of the program, visit the [Wiki page](https://github.com/jvhbv/fire-red-rng-calculator/wiki), as most everything is right there on the first page.

 ## License
 This software is protected under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)